SwissDataScienceCenter/renku-design-docs/feature-pitches/002-file-based-workflows/002-file-based-workflows.md

 `renku update <file-based workflow>` should check if the workflow file has been changed since last execution as well as if any of the steps' inputs have changed, and offer to run it again.
 TBD whether we can be smart and only run the affected subset of the workflow (For example, if a workflow has steps A -> B -> C and step B changed, only run B and C, not A).

+Simiarly, `renku status` should check for file-based workflows where the definition file has been modified (or inputs have been modified).

 ### Improving workflow user awareness: A workflow file template

 In order to increase workflow usage, we also need to make users aware of them.
 To this end, it is worth considering adding a template workflow file to the default Renku project structure.
 For example, this could be a workflow file with a few example workflow steps written out but commented out.
 The user can uncomment it and replace the placeholders with their command, inputs, output, etc. There could also be a comment at the top of the file describing how to run the workflow.